Does Trading 212 Charge Any Fees at All?

 Do I pay tax when withdrawing from Trading 212?

 No, Trading 212 does not impose any tax when you withdraw funds.
 However, you may still have to pay capital gains tax or declare dividends depending on your local tax laws.
-Always check with a tax advisor for personal guidance.
+Always check with a tax adviser for personal guidance.

 Are there hidden fees on Trading 212?